apache/arrow-experiments/http/get_compressed/README.md

 Arrow IPC format, but a general rule for all media types.
 For example, `application/json; charset=utf-8` should match `application/json`.

+When considering use of IPC buffer compression, check the [IPC format section of the Arrow Implementation Status page][^5] to see whether the the Arrow implementations you are targeting support it.

 ## HTTP/1.1 Response Compression

 HTTP/1.1 offers an elaborate way for clients to specify their preferred content encoding (read compression algorithm) using the `Accept-Encoding` header.[^1]

-At least the Python server (in `python/`)  implements a fully compliant parser for the `Accept-Encoding` header.
+At least the Python server (in [`python/`](./python)) implements a fully compliant parser for the `Accept-Encoding` header.
 Application servers may choose to implement a simpler check of the `Accept-Encoding` header or assume that the client accepts the chosen compression scheme when talking